-The Independent Voice for Conservative Values telling it like it is!
+The Independent Voice for Conservative Values

-Less Gov is the Best Gov, Because Less Government is the Best Government!
+Less Government is the Best Government

-Hollywood is Changing Our World
+Media Moguls are Changing Our World

-While Keeping Us Largely Entertained
+While Keeping Americans Misinformed and Poorly Entertained

 -by Scott Rohter, January 2012

-The nascent broadcast industry, with its television network news divisions, was headquartered on the east coast in and around New York City, where most of the population of our country was centered.
-They were financed by big New York banks, and organized by wealthy New Yorkers, who were typically progressives.
-In retrospect, there is nothing at all unusual or unexpected about the way that television began, and it explains very well why all of the major news networks are still very liberal today.
+The nascent broadcast industry with its network news divisions, was headquartered in and around New York City where most of the nation's population was concentrated.
+It was financed by big New York banks, and organized by wealthy individuals who were typically New York progressives.
+In retrospect there is nothing unusual or unethical about any of this and it explains perfectly well why all of the major news networks are still liberal today.

-"A journalist has no better friend than the truth." - Scott Rohter
+A journalist has no better friend than the truth." - Scott Rohter